horia141/jupiter/docs/concepts/recurring-tasks.md

 * Change the period of a recurring task via `recurring-tasks-set-period`, or by changing it in Notion, by dragging the task to another column.
 * Change the skip rule of a recurring task via `recurring-tasks-set-skip-rule`, or by changing it in Notion.
+* Change the active interval for a recurring task via `recurring-tasks-set-active-interval`, or by changing the start and end dates in Notion.
 * Suspend a recurring task via `recurring-tasks-suspend`, or by checking the attribute in Notion.
 * Unsuspend a recurring task via `recurring-tasks-unsuspend`, or by checking the attribute in Notion.
 * Show info about the recurring task via `recurring-tasks-show`.